zzzprojects/learn-orm/tutorials/auto-history/custom-auto-history.md

 }
 ```

-Once you add your custom auto history class, then you need to register it within your context class.
-Let's update the `OnModelCreating` to register your auto history class as shown below.
+Once you add your custom auto history class, you need to register it within your context class.
+Let's update the `OnModelCreating` to register your auto history class, as shown below.

 ```csharp
 public class BookStore : DbContext